IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 In the last exercise we created a [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) entry for the [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 In this exercise we enable secure HTTPS access via the Istio Ingress gateway on port 443.
 The procedure we will use in this exercise is documented in the IBM Cloud documentation [here](https://cloud.ibm.com/docs/containers?topic=containers-istio-mesh#istio_expose_bookinfo_tls).
 There is also generic documentation about [Secure Gateways](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/) available in the Istio documentation.

 The Istio Ingress gateway on the IBM Cloud is of type LoadBalancer and in the last exercise we created a DNS entry for it.
-This also automatically generates a "Let's encrypt" certificate for HTTPS/TLS traffic and it creates a Kubernetes secret containing this certificate.
+In the background this also automatically generates a "Let's encrypt" certificate for HTTPS/TLS traffic and it creates a Kubernetes secret containing this certificate.
 But the secret is created in the 'default' namespace.
 We need to pull the certificate from this secret, change its name, and create a new secret in the istio-system namespace so that the Istio Ingress gateway can use it.

 ### Step 1: List the DNS subdomains